rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 # count number of uniq sequences in file with pattern 'AGAT'
 grep 'AGAT' T36R59_I93_S27_L006_R1_sub12M.fastq | sort | uniq | wc -l

-# print only the second field of the sequencer
+# print only the second field of the sequence information line
 head T36R59_I93_S27_L006_R1_sub12M.fastq | grep '@' | awk -F':' '{ print $2 }'
 # awk is a very useful program for parsing files; here ':' is the delimiter, $2 is the column location
 ```